CLI Reference¶

 Options:

---configfile PATH: Path to a SeqNado config YAML (default: config_<ASSAY>.yaml).--version: Print SeqNado version and exit.--preset [lc|le|ls|ss|t]: Snakemake job profile preset. [default: le]--clean-symlinks / --no-clean-symlinks: Remove symlinks created by previous runs. [default: no-clean-symlinks]-s, --scale-resources FLOAT: Scale memory/time (env: SCALE_RESOURCES). [default: 1.0]-v, --verbose: Increase logging verbosity.-q, --queue TEXT: Slurm queue/partition for thesspreset. [default: short]--print-cmd: Print the Snakemake command before running it.--help: Show this message and exit.
+--configfile PATH: Path to a SeqNado config YAML (default: config_<ASSAY>.yaml).--version: Print SeqNado version and exit.--preset [a|lc|ld|le|ls|ss|t]: Snakemake job profile preset. [default: le]--profile, --profiles PATH: Path to a Snakemake profile directory (overrides --preset).--clean-symlinks / --no-clean-symlinks: Remove symlinks created by previous runs. [default: no-clean-symlinks]-s, --scale-resources FLOAT: Scale memory/time (env: SCALE_RESOURCES). [default: 1.0]-v, --verbose: Increase logging verbosity.-q, --queue TEXT: Slurm queue/partition for thesspreset. [default: short]--print-cmd: Print the Snakemake command before running it.--help: Show this message and exit.